brucou/functional-rose-tree/README.md

   const decoratedLenses = {
     // For post-order, add the parent at the end of the children, that simulates the stack for the recursive function
     // call in the recursive post-order traversal algorithm
-    // DOC : getChildren(tree, traversalState) also admit traversalState as argumnets but in second place
     getChildren: (traversalState, tree) =>
       predicate(tree, traversalState)
         ? []